 “Being a professional dancer wasn't my thing”, she declares.
 Besides having realized how much she would have to give up, such as a family, she adds, I really liked teaching children.
 That was my main concern.

-Mary Ann soon became certified as a teacher, graduating from the Dance Educators of America and then the Dance Masters of America.
+Mary Ann in 1956 became certified as a teacher, graduating from the Dance Educators of America and then the Dance Masters of America.
 She subsequently belonged to various organizations for dance teachers before coming to the Springfield area and opening her first studio.
 Nine years after that, she moved her school to Boston Road and after that opened in Agawam.

 She teaches both adults and young children.
 The teachers at the Mary Ann Studio of Dance are billed as pre-school specialists.
 Adults catch on more quickly, says Mary Ann.
 Pre-schoolers have very short attention spans, so class has to be interesting and fun while the kids are still learning Every time I have a new idea, I present it to my students...I guess the classes work, because they enjoy it.
 To that end, she instituted her trial-and-error program, one that other schools have often imitated.